MicahElliott/flowrist/README.md

 - **SFBs** are almost completely on the "strength columns" and so mostly fine with index and middle (particularly with [anatak][4]).
 Qwerty and Colemak are both actually good at this too (but see next point).
-(I tried going up to 3 SFBs there and that just got messy.)
+(I tried going up to 3% SFBs there and that got messy.)

 - The remaining 0.48% SFBs are `br` (not `rb`) and `rk` (not much `kr`), which are **_downward-overlap_ alts**, and are reasonable with ring-middle (or magic).
 That downward part is important, and in in contrast to Colemak's _upward_ `rw` DSFB (where you have to shift or slide or use ring-pinky).
-The same is true on the right-hand with `ui` (Colemak is pretty good in with these too).
+The same is true on the right-hand with `ui` (Colemak is pretty good with these too).

 - Having a _few_ terrible patterns is ok so long as you have **magic** (left-thumb) workarounds (up to maybe 8): `any` (`a◊`), `back`, `why`, `one`